TheNetworkAlchemist/config-template-engine/README.md

 - Additional example files with associated `variables.csv`
 - File Overwrite protection
 - Add capability of `variable_builder.py` to detect any .csv as a default
+- Update examples to remove excessive whitespace in rendered templates

 ---